TPV: Parameter Perturbations Through the Lens of Test Prediction Variance: Experiments

 and construct the noisy regression target using the randomly selected $n_{\text{train}}$ samples in the training set as

-\textbf{Noise-trained model.} Each replicate begins by re-initializing the model to the clean reference weights \(w^\star\).
+Each replicate begins by re-initializing the model to the clean reference weights \(w^\star\).
 We then fine-tune this model for $10$ epochs using mini-batch SGD MSE regression on the noisy logits with momentum $0.9$, learning rate $10^{-4}$, batch size $256$, and $0$ weight decay.
 Mini-batch shuffling is turned off and a random seed is used so that each run sees the same sequence of mini-batches in order to avoid randomness due to SGD and focus only on randomness due to label noise.
 Also, we train the models in Pytorch eval mode so that modules like batch norm do not make output logits batch dependent.
-See Appendix \ref{sec_label_noise_algorithm} for more details.
+Denote the fine-tuned model in the $r^{th}$ run as $f^{(r)}$.

-\textbf{TPV estimation.} After training each noisy model, we record its logits \(f^{(r)}(x)\) on both train and test subsets.
+After training each noisy model, we record its logits \(f^{(r)}(x)\) on both train and test subsets.
 Empirical TPV is computed as

 and analogously for the test set.
 We additionally record the cross-entropy loss on clean labels test set.
+See Appendix \ref{sec_label_noise_algorithm} for details on the Label Noise TPV estimation algorithm.